RascalTwo/CodewarScripts/docs/README.md

 ## Scripts

+The argument `--last-n-solutions=X` can be used to only process the last N solutions.

 ### Fetch Credentials

 If you'd rather not manually obtain your `USER_NAME` and `REMEMBER_USER_TOKEN` values, you can instead set the `EMAIL` and `PASSWORD` environment variables to have these fetched for you.